 Waipi'o means "curved water" in the Hawaiian language.
 The lovely Waipi'o River flows through the valley until it enters the ocean at the beach.

-The Waipio Valley is often referred to as the "Valley of the Kings" because it was once the home to many of the rulers of Hawaii.
-The valley has both historical and cultural importance to the Hawaiian people.
+The Waipio Valley is often referred to as the "Valley of the Kings" because it was once the home to many of the rulers of Hawaii, and as a result, the valley has both historical and cultural importance to the Hawaiian people.

-In the late 1800s many Chinese immigrants settled in the valley.
-At one time the valley had churches, restaurants and schools as well as a hotel, post office and jail.
-But in 1946 the most devastating tsunami in Hawaii's history swept great waves far back into the valley.
-Afterwards most people left the valley, and it has been sparsely populated ever since.
+In the late 1800s, many Chinese immigrants settled in the valley.
+At one time the valley had churches, restaurants, and schools as well as a hotel, post office, and jail.
+But in 1946, the most devastating tsunami in Hawaii's history swept great waves far back into the valley.
+Afterward, most people left the valley, and it has been sparsely populated ever since.

 Ancient burial caves are located in the sides of the steep cliffs on either side of the valley.
 Many kings were buried there.
 It is felt that because of their mana (divine power), no harm will come to those who live in the valley.
 In fact, despite great devastation in the 1946 tsunami and the 1979 flood, no one actually died in those events.

 Waipio is also a mystical place as many of the ancient stories of the Hawaiian gods are set in Waipio.
 It is here that the brothers of Lono found Kaikiani dwelling in a breadfruit grove beside the falls of Hi'ilawe.
 Lono descended on a rainbow and made her his wife only to later kill her when he discovered a chief of the earth making love to her.
 As she died, she assured Lono of her innocence and her love for him.

 In her honor, Lono instituted the Makahiki games—a designated period of time following the harvesting season when wars and battles were ceased, sporting competitions and contests between villages were organized, and festive events were commenced.